- The Fairs

 Through investigations, discussions, presentations, activities, and analysis of lessons and samples of student work, teachers will learn ways to Connect inquiry classroom activities with Massachusetts Curriculum Frameworks Help students to experience the key steps in "real-world" scientific research and engineering invention, including how to:

-Registration Fee: $25 Total Tuition & Course Materials: $650 Graduate Credit: 3 graduate credits will be available to earn at additional cost of $300 PDPs: Yes, provided at no cost.
-CMI Educator Day: FREE with course registration!
-More Information: firstname.lastname@example.org Enroll now!
-Please note that registration fees & graduate credit costs are non-refundable.
+Registration Fee: $25 Total Tuition & Course Materials: $650 Graduate Credit: 3 graduate credits will be available to earn at additional cost of $300.
+Please Note: teachers who want to enroll for graduate credit will receive an application from MSSEF, which must be submitted with payment of fees before the course begins.
+MSSEF Educator Day: FREE with course registration!
+More Information: firstname.lastname@example.org Please note that registration fees & graduate credit costs are non-refundable.